Call Frontpoint

 No matter where you put the hub, though, you’ll be pleased to know that Frontpoint’s “Crash and Smash” protection ensures no one can take out your security by crashing or smashing your hub.
 Any time anyone tampers with the device, the unit alerts the monitoring center.
 That kind of backup protection gave me even more confidence that Frontpoint would protect me no matter what.

 The keypad was as light as a feather.
 To be honest, it felt a little delicate, but it gets the job done.
 It has numbered push-buttons, as well as the usual “Disarm,” “Stay,” and “Away” commands.
 This is similar to the push-button keypad on the Ring Alarm system.
-Nothing to write home about.
+Nothing to write home about, but plenty functional.

 Frontpoint Keypad closeup